abrahim-k/stack_overflow_data/README.md

 Thirdly and most importantly, the vast majority of Iranian developers **investigate new technologies themselves** and are not given a list of them; while the most suitable approaches for them to find appropriate technologies are, in order, **using a free trial**, **exploring developer communities**, and **asking developers they personally know**.

-Finally, it must be noted that correlation has only been found between the age and professional experience yeays of developers. **No simple correlations exist** between income, the number of employees in the organization, or between these two factors and the previous two.
+Finally, it must be noted that correlation has only been found between the age and professional experience years of developers. **No simple correlations exist** between income, the number of employees in the organization, or between these two factors and the previous two.
 Hopefully, this analysis provides a useful initial perspective for those who intend to sell new information technology in Iran.